 | 7.
 Proof of Address | Utility bill or certificate of residence (ABL, electricity, water, or gas) issued in your name. |

-| Formal Student Requirements | Complete personal documentation + Proof of electronic registration.
-Students enrolled in a 4-year undergraduate or 1–2 year graduate program may work part-time.
-A high level of Spanish proficiency is required for admission. |
+| Formal Student Requirements | Complete personal documentation and proof of electronic registration.
+Students enrolled in a 4-year undergraduate or 1–2-year graduate program may work part-time.
+High level of Spanish proficiency is required for admission. |

 | University | University |